dcompiler/rotir/README.md

 # rotir
-Rochester (implementation of) transformer in Rust
+Rochester (implementation of) transformer in Rust.
+It has a second acronym R2PT: Rochester Rust (implmementation of) pretrained transformer.